deondigital/api-client/Readme.md

 * Add `CallError`, `CSLError`, and `SerializationError` to possible `CheckError` types.
 * Handle the more structured `BadRequestError` from Deon API `v0.53.0`.
+* Correct the `Duration` validation logic to match the intended format.
+Now supports `PnDTnHnMnS` instead of `PnYnMnDTnHnMnS`.

 ### [12.0.0] - 2019-10-18